DanielCalvo/studies/Book_notes/discipline_equals_freedom_field_manual.md

 ### Power naps

 ### The workouts
-- A workout doesn't have to bee too specific.
+- A workout doesn't have to be too specific.
 Doing anything is better than doing nothing
 - It's a good idea to track your workouts

 ### Building a home gym